 - Special 10-day government permit to Upper Mustang ($500/10 days)

 When to go?

-If you wish to visit this place you will need to apply for a special, and unfortunately rather expensive permit that lasts 10 days.
-It is also legally compulsory to be trekking here with an authorised guide.
+If you wish to visit this place you will need to apply for a special, and unfortunately rather an expensive permit that lasts 10 days.
+It is also legally compulsory to be trek with an authorized guide.

 Book your trek